 Windows 10 to install apps on another drive.
-Just

-navigate to "Settings \rightarrow System \rightarrow Storage," and scroll down to the "Save locations" section.
-Click the drop-down menu under "New apps will save to," and you'd like to transfer.
+Just navigate to "Settings \rightarrow System \rightarrow Storage," and scroll down to the "Save locations" section.
+Click the drop-down menu under "New apps will save to," and select your target drive.

+" You can also move some (but not all) existing Windows Store apps, too, if space is particularly tight-switch to "Apps & features," then click the app you'd like to transfer.
 If "Move" isn't grayed out, click it, select your destination, and click "Move" again.

-Windows Store apps, too, if space is particularly tight-switch to "Apps & features," then click the app select your target drive.